-You'll need to take a car on the ferry to Bruny Island.
+You'll need to take a car on the ferry to Bruny Island (we always recommend a small SUV or the likes).
 It is over 60km from the ferry terminal to the Bruny Island Lighthouse in South Bruny.
 There is no public transport or taxi service on the Island.

 Allow extra time during summer months and busy holidays for the ferry queues both on and off the island.
 The ferry runs daily 365 days a year.
 No bookings are taken and all tickets are open return tickets.
 Our ferry page has timetable, fare and other ferry details.

 There is only 1 petrol station on the Island.
 It is located at the Adventure Bay General Store which is open 7.15am - 7pm daily.

 Bruny Island does not have large shopping centres or 24/7 fast food venues.
 Life runs at a quieter pace.
 Locals do some of their shopping at Kingston on the way to Bruny Island from Hobart.
 It has the major supermarkets and a liquor store.

 Groceries can be bought from the Adventure Bay, Alonnah and Oyster Cove general stores.